liffiton/Gen-Ed/src/codehelp/docs/manual_class_creation.md

 These instructions explain how to create and share a class manually.
 Compared to connecting via LTI, this has the following drawbacks:

-  1. Every user (student and instructor) must log in to CodeHelp with a Google, Github, or Microsoft account.  <i>[LTI handles authentication automatically.]</i>
+  1. Every user (student and instructor) must log in to CodeHelp with a Google, Microsoft, or Github account.  <i>[LTI handles authentication automatically.]</i>
   2. A class can only have one instructor (the user who creates it).  <i>[An LTI connection automatically gives any instructor or TA instructor-level access in CodeHelp.]</i>
   3. Students will be identified by their login account and the name registered to it.
 This may not correspond to their school email or the name they use in class.  <i>[LTI provides institution email addresses and names from your LMS.]</i>

 ## Creation

-First, log in to CodeHelp using a Google, Github, or Microsoft account.
+First, log in to CodeHelp using a Google, Microsoft, or Github account.
 Whatever account you use to connect will be the account registered as an "instructor" for the new class.

 Once logged in, go to your <a href="/profile/">profile page</a> (also accessible by clicking on your user info in the navigation bar at the top of the page).